n2iw/Course_app_iOS/README.md

 - View lecture notes (PDF)
 - Watch lecture videos
-- Cache contents for offline use
 - Live chat with other users
+- Automatically caches contents for offline use

 ## Technologies used